 - PHP and MySQL are used in conjunction with solution building.

-- PHP has a limited scope as it is restricted to the web development arena only, while Python is a full-stack programming language that can be used in data analytics and machine learning also.
+- It has a limited scope as it is restricted to the web development arena only, while Python is a full-stack programming language that can be used in data analytics and machine learning also.

-- PHP is a scripting language and python is a programming language.
+- PHP is a scripting language, and Python is a programming language.

 - Ruby and Rails provide ample advantages as they generate a healthy skeleton for web development.

 - Again the significant difference is that Python holds a strong hand in domains other than web development, like data science and machine learning, while Ruby is just for web development’s sake.

 - It keeps certain things abstract to keep the life of developers accessible, while Python throws up everything to the programmer.

 - Like Python, it is an interpreted language compatible across multiple platforms.